secretGeek/ok-bash/README.md

     ./deploy.sh # deploys the project
     ./commit_push.sh "$1" # commit with comment, rebase and push

+You can run those commands with "`ok 1`", "`ok 2`" or "`ok 3 'oops!'`", respectively.

-A `.ok` file acts as a neat place to document how a given project works.
+An `.ok` file acts as a neat place to document how a given project works.
 This is useful if you have many projects, or many people working on a project.
-It's such a little file; it's quick to write and easy to edit.
+It's such a little file; it's so quick to write and so easy to edit.

-But it's not just a document, it's executable.
+It's better than normal documentation: it's executable.

 If you run the command `ok` (with no parameters) you'll see the file listed, with numbers against each command: